Agentic Analytics

 Most teams connecting AI agents to their data warehouse start with text-to-SQL.
 The agent generates SQL from natural language, runs it against the warehouse, and returns results.
 It works until it doesn’t: hallucinated JOINs, inconsistent aggregations, no access control, no audit trail.

-There's a better approach.
+There’s a better approach.
 Define your business metrics in a semantic layer, expose them via MCP (Model Context Protocol), and let any AI agent query governed definitions instead of raw tables.
-This tutorial shows how to set it up with Bonnard in under 30 minutes.
+Then add one tool so the agent can chart the result in Claude or ChatGPT.
+This tutorial shows how to set it up in under 30 minutes.

 Why does text-to-SQL break in production?